sebastiansauer/Markdown_paper_template/README.md

 - Pandoc should be in your path variable so that you can call it from any folder.
 - Make sure you have the latest version of Pandoc.
 - Make sure you have the standard set of Latex packages installed (come with standard installation; huge in size).

+## Features
+Hey, all these features stem from Pandoc, Markdown, and Latex; this little template here just makes your live easier by drawing on these software.
+Basically, the template just sets some default values for you, so that you do not have to know so much about Latex and Pandoc.
+Thus, features include:

+- Beautifully formated pdf
+- flexibility in terms of output format (pdf, html, doc, beamer slides...)
+- citations
+- referenced figures/tables
+- table of contents/figures/tables
+- syntax highlighting
+- Latex support, so you can easily include equations
+- use knitr to knit your R-code

 ## Advanced